 Downtown / North Main

 1214 Main St., 803-403-1404. bourboncolumbia.com.
 There are tasty high-end takes on Southern and Creole cuisine.
-There’s an impressively creative cocktail program.
-And yes, there’s a whole hell of a lot of bourbon on offer.
+There’s an impressively creative cocktail program and, believe it or not, the Main Street bar is buoyed by an unrivaled bourbon selection.

 1621 Main St., 803-726-2323. thegrandonmain.com.
 The Grand has a bowling alley.
 The Grand has a bar.
 The Grand has food.
 Welcome to the new Main Street.

 1649 Main St., 803-834-5132.
 This restaurant featuring a white marble bar and rooftop views was recently named one of the top 20 new restaurants in the country by OpenTable.
 Offers classic cocktails, a wide liquor selection and more.